Bernard Cazeneuve

 Bernard Guy Georges Cazeneuve ([bɛʁnaʁ kaznœv]; born 2 June 1963) is a French politician and lawyer who served as Prime Minister of France from 6 December 2016 to 15 May 2017.
-A member of the Socialist Party, he represented Manche’s 5th constituency in the National Assembly from 1997 to 2002 and again from 2007 to 2012.
-On 4 May 2022, following the Socialist Party's electoral coalition agreement with the leftist La France Insoumise, he left the Socialist Party because he felt La France Insoumise did not match the values and morals of the Socialist Party.
+He represented Manche's 5th constituency in the National Assembly from 1997 to 2002 and again from 2007 to 2012, in addition to the department's 4th constituency briefly in 2012 and 2017.
+For most of his political career, he was a member of the centre-left Socialist Party, but quit in 2022 after disagreeing with the party's decision to join an electoral coalition agreement that included the leftist La France Insoumise.

 He was Mayor of Cherbourg-Octeville from 2001 to 2012.
-In 2012, he was appointed Minister delegate for European Affairs in the Ayrault government.
-A year later, Cazeneuve was named Minister delegate for the Budget after the resignation of Jérôme Cahuzac.
+In 2012, he was appointed Minister Delegate for European Affairs in the Ayrault government.
+A year later, Cazeneuve was named Minister Delegate for the Budget after the resignation of Jérôme Cahuzac.
 In 2014, he was appointed Minister of the Interior in the First Valls government, a role he retained with the formation of the Second Valls government.
-In 2016, Cazeneuve was appointed Prime Minister by President François Hollande, after Manuel Valls resigned to concentrate on his candidacy for the 2017 presidential election.
+In 2016, Cazeneuve was appointed prime minister by President François Hollande, after Manuel Valls resigned to concentrate on his candidacy for the 2017 presidential election.
 Following the election of Emmanuel Macron as President of the French Republic, Cazeneuve resigned from office and returned to private practice.
+During the 2024 French political crisis, Cazeneueve was reported to be the front-runner candidate for Prime Minister but was ultimately passed over in favor of Michel Barnier.